 While steam irons offer enhanced performance, they also have some drawbacks:

-• Complexity: Steam irons can be more complicated to use, with settings for steam intensity and water refilling.
+- Complexity: Steam irons can be more complicated to use, with settings for steam intensity and water refilling.

 Orpat Irons: A Reliable Choice

 When choosing a brand for your ironing needs, Orpat is a name you can trust.
-Their range of irons includes both dry and steam options, ensuring you can find the perfect fit your preferences.
+Their range of irons includes both dry and steam options, ensuring you can find the perfect fit for your preferences.

 Which One Should You Choose?